LearoyL/Keengs-Butler/README.md

-*By using you agree that the author will not held acountable for all damages done to said server , procced with care*
+*By using you agree that the author will not held acountable for all damages done to said server , procced with care*.